15 Common Items You Didn’t Know Could Be Lifesavers

 Image Credit: Shutterstock.

-Use pantyhose to gather and store foods like nuts and berries.
-They can also be used to strain sediments from water.
+Pantyhose can be used to gather and store foods like nuts and berries and to strain sediments from water.

 11) Plastic Bags as Insulation